nezaj/logs/README.md

 Notes:
 * Didn't sleep well due to leg pain, notice it gets irritated/inflamed at night
-* Decided to pass on yoga as well, I think it's actually making things better
+* Decided to pass on yoga as well, I think it's actually making things worse
 * Overall decent day, did lots of writing and reflecting on career goals
-* Met up with mark in the evening!
+* Met up with Mark in the evening!

 ### 04/29/19 (Monday)
 Weight: 155.6lb